-- Completion and submission of the standard minor application form prior to earning 93 credits. - An overall GPA of 2.00 - Meeting all of the Core, Residency, and Major Requirements for graduation - Passing the Information Literacy test - Completion of the Education Minor course requirements outlined below.
+- Completion and submission of the standard minor application form prior to earning 93 credits. - An overall GPA of 2.00 - Meeting all of the Core, Residency, and Major Requirements for graduation - Passing the Information Literacy test - A grade of C- or better in all coursework used to fulfill the education minor. - Completion of the education minor course requirements outlined below.